jf3112/SolarSystem/README.md

-# SolarSystem
+# Solar System
-Model of a solar system written in C++ with use of OpenGL framework
+Model of a solar system with various features written in C++ with use of OpenGL framework.